coconatree/Car-Rental-Application-Spring---Thymeleaf---PostgreSQL-/README.md

 ## Licensing

 Contents of this repository is not open for public or any commercial use.
-Its hereby declared that this using this repositories contents for any commercial use is not permited.
+Its hereby declared that using this repositories contents for any commercial use is not permited.

 ## Car-Rental-Application-Spring---Thymeleaf---PostgreSQL-